Last Updated on June 24, 2022 by Laura Turner

 Will we see a shift in the standard of care for appendicitis, now that a Finnish study has backed up the mounting evidence that it can often successfully without surgery?
 And a study on the high costs of poor healthcare around the world suggests that fixing it will cost 6% of the cost of doing nothing.

 On The Short Coat Podcast, medical students from the University of Iowa and their co-host Dave Etler discuss news, fresh views, helpful clues, and interviews.
-Hear new episodes on iTunes and the Short Coat Podcast website every Thursday, republished Fridays on the Student Doctor Network.
+Hear new episodes on iTunes and the Short Coat Podcast website every Thursday.